Today it is time for the Theragun Pro review! We finally got our hands on Theragun’s top gun – the powerful Theragun Pro

 We’ve seen people argue that the loud noise is a tradeoff for the increased power of the Pro vs. the Elite or Prime.
 However, this doesn’t necessarily hold water.
 We have reviewed many devices that are just as powerful that are quieter.

 A good example is the Achedaway Pro, which, despite having over 60lbs. of stall force, is still one of the quietest massage guns in the market.
-At $599 the Pro should be a bit more hushed down.
+It’s also half the price of the Theragun Pro, which at $599 should be a bit more hushed down.